tomtom-international/tomtom-navigation-ios-examples/README.md

 Once you have gained access, set up the development environment by following:

-1. Install [Xcode](https://apps.apple.com/app/id497799835) 14 or higher if you don't already have it.
+1. Install Xcode if you don't already have it.
+Supported versions of Xcode are 13 to 14, inclusive.

 2. We recommend using `rbenv` to handle `ruby` selection/installation.
    1. Install `rbenv`